 Look at the page with the pictures.
-At the top of the page, it says, "Part B: A New Locker."
+At the top of the page, it says, "Part B: Flowers at the Park."

 Scan the room and make sure all students are in the right place.

-Look at the sentences at the top.
+Look at the sentences under the black box.
 They say,

-"Look at the pictures.
-The pictures show a story about Mia getting a new locker."
+"Look at the pictures below.
+Think about what is happening in the pictures."